When gambling becomes harmful

 The Gambling Helpline (1800 858 858) and Gambling Help Online provide free and confidential information and counselling for anyone affected by gambling harm.
 These services are available 24/7.

-Removing a barring order
+I want to make a voluntary barring order

-Anyone who is concerned about another person’s gambling behaviour can initiate a barring order – you don’t need their permission.
+Anyone who is concerned about another person’s gambling behaviour can initiate a barring order.
+You don’t need their permission.

 More information